2025 Legislative Priorities

 Get Involved

-To learn more about HOPE’s legislative priorities and advocacy work, please contact Maria Morales, Policy Director.
+To learn more about HOPE’s legislative priorities and advocacy work, please contact Maria Morales, Statewide Policy Director.